ansys/pyoptislang/examples/evaluate_design/README.txt

 **Evaluate design**

-These examples demonstrate how you evaluate a design.
+These examples demonstrate how to evaluate a design.